dummy-roro/Scripts/README.md

 # 🚀 DevOps Environment Setup

-This script sets up a full DevOps environment with:
+walk through of the process of setting up a robust infrastructure on AWS using EKS, DevOps best practices, and security measures.
+This project aims to provide necessary commands and resources to get hands-on experience in deploying, securing, and monitoring a scalable application environment and infra.

+### Article

+- Iac Tools
+  -
+- Setting Up Infrastructure
+  - EKSCluster
+  - Kubeadm Cluster
+  - Minikube Cluster
+- CI
-- Java, Jenkins, Docker, SonarQube
+  - Java, Jenkins,
+  -  Docker, SonarQube, Nexus
 - AWS CLI, Terraform, Helm
 - Kubernetes (kubeadm), ArgoCD
 - Security tools: Trivy